-By the way, if your SIEM doesn’t have detailed configuration and asset information for critical context, you may want to view a live demo to see how ConnectWise SIEM™ can work for you, and contact us for a new SIEM!
+By the way, if your SIEM doesn't have detailed configuration and asset information for critical context, you may want to view a live demo to see how ConnectWise SIEM™ can work for you, and contact us for a new SIEM!

 5. Adjust the criticality to your environment

-Remember we said that only events that require action now should be alerts, and that low level alerts and most medium level events don’t need immediate action therefore they should not be alerts?
+Remember we said that only events that require action now should be alerts and that low-level alerts and most medium-level events don't need immediate action—therefore, they should not be alerts?
 These should get rolled up into a report that is delivered to the right person at an appropriate frequency, perhaps weekly.
-With that in mind, many SIEM vendors set their default criticality to a level that’s way too high for most environments.
-Something that is critical in someone else’s environment may only be medium level in yours.
+With that in mind, many SIEM vendors set their default criticality to a level that's way too high for most environments.
+Something that is critical in someone else's environment may only be medium level in yours.
 Do not trust the default criticality setting.
-You must review this in the context of “What will we do when this alert is sent,” not what the SIEM vendor tells you.
+You must review this in the context of "What will we do when this alert is sent,".

 6. Use a threat feed and geolocation data

 Most SIEM technologies allow you to blend outside data into the system to get higher accuracy.
-A threat feed can be used to increase the accuracy of events through cross correlation.
-For example, if an IP range in a threat feed is from a known hacker cell, it can increase the criticality of that event to High.
+A threat feed can be used to increase the accuracy of events through cross-correlation and context.
+For example, if an IP range in a threat feed is from a known hacker cell, it can increase the criticality of that event to high.
 Geolocation data can also be used to increase or decrease criticality based on the source or destination of your network traffic.
 With this, your SIEM can automatically detect the difference between inter-office traffic, remote traffic, and foreign traffic.

-A WORD OF CAUTION ON THREAT FEEDS.
-A low quality threat feed (usually free ones) can actually increase your false positives tremendously!
-If you’re going to use a threat feed, use a high quality one that updates regularly, is constantly cleaned of stale information, and is specific in its threat data rather than generically blocking huge network segments, such as the ConnectWise CRU threat feed.
+A word of caution on threat feeds—A low-quality threat feed (usually free ones) can actually increase your false positives tremendously!
+If you're going to use a threat feed, use a high-quality one that updates regularly, is constantly cleaned of stale information, and is specific in its threat data rather than generically blocking huge network segments, such as the ConnectWise CRU threat feed.

 7. Trust your security devices